percona/pmm-doc/docs/install-pmm/install-pmm-client/binary_package.md

     ```

 !!! hint alert alert-success "Tips"
-    - Download tar.gz with pmm2-client.
+    - Download tar.gz with pmm-client.
     - Extract it.
     - Run `./install_tarball script `with the `-u` flag.